dan-t/rust-confsolve/README.md

-ATTENTION: The project isn't finished and doesn't work properly, but there's a working Haskell version at `https://github.com/dan-t/confsolve`.

 confsolve
 =========

-Command line tool for resolving file synchronization conflicts introduced by running Dropbox or Wuala.
+A command line tool for resolving file synchronization conflicts introduced by running Dropbox or Wuala.

 Installation